BMW 501: Design and engineering

 The 501 was an all-new platform, with a perimeter frame, double A-arm front suspension with torsion bar springs, and a live axle with torsion bar springs at the rear.
 The steering mechanism was similar to a rack and pinion system except that the rack was semi-circular instead of straight.

-The 501 was powered by the M337 engine, a development of the BMW M78 used in the pre-war BMW 326.
+The 501 was powered by the 2 L straight-6 OHV M337 engine, a development of the BMW M78 used in the pre-war BMW 326.

 The four-speed gearbox was not bolted to the engine, but was a separate shaft-driven unit mounted between the second and third crossmembers.
 While the remote gearbox placement led to a complicated linkage to the column-mounted shifter, resulting in vague shifter action, it also improved legroom for the front passengers.

-The body was designed in house by Peter Schimanowski.
+The body was designed in house by Peter Szymanowski.
 After seeing the prototype, BMW's management commissioned Pininfarina to build an alternative.
-The Pininfarina prototype was thought to be too similar to his design for the Alfa Romeo 1900 saloon, so BMW stayed with Schimanowski's design.
-The steel body was far heavier than Schimanowski had calculated it to be, resulting in the completed car having a dry weight of 1430 kg.
+The Pininfarina prototype was thought to be too similar to his design for the Alfa Romeo 1900 saloon, so BMW stayed with Szymanowski's design.
+The steel body was far heavier than Szymanowski had calculated it to be, resulting in the completed car having a dry weight of 1430 kg.
 Performance suffered as a result, with a top speed of 135 km/h and acceleration to 100 km/h taking 27 seconds, both of which compared unfavourably with the six-cylinder Mercedes-Benz 220.

 One innovation was the attention paid to passive safety.
 The car featured a robust chassis providing above average side impact protection, an unusually short steering column with the steering gear set well back from the front of the car, and a fuel tank placed in a carefully protected location above the rear axle in order to minimize fire risk in the event of an accident.